 When CEM is used to (approximately) solve {\fwname}, the resulting cart position trajectories are given by Figure \ref{fig:learning} (Left).
 With the spectrum cost, the cumulative costs and the spectrum costs averaged across four random seeds were $0.706\pm 0.006$ and $2.706\pm 0.035$.
 Without the spectrum cost, they were $0.428\pm 0.045$ and $3.383\pm 0.604$.

-We then use the Thompson sampling version of {\algname}; the resulting cart position trajectories are given by Figure \ref{fig:learning} (Left) as well, and the spectrum cost curve evaluated approximately using the current trajectory data is given in Figure \ref{fig:learning} (Middle).
-Note the curve is averaged across four random seeds and across episode window of size four.
-Additionally, the estimated spectrum cost curve obtained by using the current estimate $\hat{M}$ is plotted in Figure \ref{fig:learning} (Right).
+We then use the Thompson sampling version of {\algname}; the resulting cart position trajectories are given by Figure \ref{fig:learning} (Left) as well, and the spectrum cost curves are also shown.
 It is observed that the addition of the spectrum cost favored the behavior corresponding to the target Koopman operator to oscillate while balancing the pole, and achieved similar performance to the ground-truth model optimized with CEM.